 - Register and complete an Orientation Session:Orientation Options

-- Complete and submit the following Veteran’s Educational Benefits Packet to Juvylyn Balanza, VA/Financial Aid Advisor.
+- Complete and submit the following Veteran’s Educational Benefits Packet to any of the school certifying officials below.
 You may also request information about additional financial aid and scholarships.
 VA Benefits are determined and awarded through the Department of Veteran Affairs.
 Apply for benefits at eBenefits.

 - Meet with a VA counselor for a 30 minute guidance appointment at (408) 741-2009 and then register for classes.

-- Continuing students must complete and submit the VA Educational Benefits Request Form (PDF) every semester and submit to your Certifying Official in the Financial Aid Office located in the Student Service Center.
+- Continuing students must complete and submit the VA Educational Benefits Request Form every semester and submit to your Certifying Official in the Financial Aid Office located in the Student Service Center.